ATalvio/Labelme_to_YOLO/README.md

 ```

 Optionally fill ```python label_dict = {}``` to have desired label/number pairs. e.g. ```python label_dict = {'car': 0, 'person': 1,...}```

-NOTE!
-Saving image data to labelme annotation is not recommended as it often leads very large json file sizes which can be painful to process